TurboWarp/docs/docs/website/unshared-projects.md

 Another alternative to keep your project safe would be to use an offline editor.
 We recommend [TurboWarp Desktop](https://desktop.turbowarp.org/).

-## Couldn't TurboWarp fix it? {#why-not-fix}

-Even if TurboWarp refused to load unshared projects, the root cause is still the Scratch API.
-Unshared projects could still be trivially viewed using the official Scratch development builds or [any other tool](https://www.google.com/search?hl=en&q=unshared%20project%20viewer%20scratch).
-Unshared projects would not be any safer.

-This is a problem that can only be fixed by the Scratch Team implementing proper access control for unshared projects.
-If you think this is important, let the Scratch Team know.

 ## What is project ID 1? {#what-is-1}

 Curious people have visited https://turbowarp.org/1 or https://llk.github.io/scratch-gui/develop/#1 and found a strange project.
 That's just what the Scratch API returns when you ask for the project with ID 1.
 Same story applies to all the other low project IDs.

-## The project is shared.
-Why am I seeing this link? {#project-was-shared}

-This is normal if the project was shared very recently.
-It will probably fix itself within a few hours, otherwise let me know on [Scratch](https://scratch.mit.edu/users/GarboMuffin/#comments).